openstore-ecommerce/OS_GDPR/Docs/os_gdpr_docs.md

 [Scheduler Setup](https://doc.openstore-ecommerce.com/#11498)
 The scheduler will run the selected between 02:00 and 03:00 to minimise affects to the website.
 If the auto removal option has been selected the scheduler must be setup for the clients to be removed.

+##### IMPORTANT: The OpenStore DNN scheduler MUST be active to process this data automatically.

 Namespace: OpenStore.Providers.OS_GDPR.Scheduler
 Assembly: OS_GDPR